 5 hemophilia facts you might not know

-- The two most common types of hemophilia are hemophilia A and hemophilia B. Hemophilia results from a missing or deficient protein needed for blood clotting.
-Hemophilia A is caused by a lack of clotting factor VIII and hemophilia B is caused by a lack of clotting factor IX.
-The disease varies from person to person: it can be mild, moderate, or severe, depending on the percentage of factor levels in a person’s blood.
+- Hemophilia A vs. B: Hemophilia A and hemophilia B are the two most common types of hemophilia.
+In both cases, there is a deficiency in the protein needed for blood clotting — hemophilia A is caused by a lack of clotting factor VIII and hemophilia B is caused by a lack of clotting factor IX.
+The severity of hemophilia varies depending on the percentage of factor levels within a person’s blood, and hemophilia A is about four times as common as hemophilia B.

-- Hemophilia occurs in about 1 of every 5,000 male births.
-Hemophilia A is about four times as common as hemophilia B, and about half of those affected have a severe form.
-Approximately 400,000 people worldwide are living with hemophilia and about 20,000 are living with it in the United States.
+- Rates of hemophilia: Hemophilia is inherited via the X chromosome, making it far more likely to impact males than females.
+Hemophilia occurs in about 1 of every 5,000 male births, and about half of those affected have a severe form.
+Approximately 400,000 people are living with hemophilia worldwide, with roughly 20,000 of those living with it in the United States.
 Hemophilia affects people from all racial and ethnic groups.

-- There is no cure for hemophilia, but treatments have come a long way.
-One type of hemophilia treatment is replacement therapy: doctors inject concentrates of clotting factor VIII or clotting factor IX into a patient’s vein to replace low or missing factor.
-Some people have regular therapy to prevent bleeding.
+- Treatments for hemophilia: There is no known cure for hemophilia, but treatments are advancing thanks to continued medical research.
+A common treatment plan for hemophilia involves replacement therapy, where doctors inject clotting factor VIII or IX into a patient’s veins to increase the levels.
+Depending on the severity, some people will have to have this therapy regularly to prevent bleeding.

-- Hemophilia symptoms range, but they normally include:
+- Hemophilia symptoms: The symptoms of hemophilia vary from person to person, but they typically include:

-- bleeding into the joints (this can cause swelling and pain or tightness in the joints; it often affects the knees, elbows, and ankles)
+- bleeding into the joints (this can cause swelling, pain, and tightness; it often affects the knees, elbows, and ankles)

-- bleeding into the skin (which can cause big bruises) or muscle and soft tissue causing a build-up of blood in the area
+- bleeding into the skin or muscle and soft tissue causing a build-up of blood in the area

 - bleeding of the mouth and gums